Sabicool/Blog/content/gallery.md

 ---

-A collection of things I thought looked nice (either things I found online or photos I've taken)!
+A collection of photos of things I thought looked nice!